fermyon/developer/content/cloud/noops-sql-db.md

 ## Next Steps

 * For support or feature feedback, please join our [Discord channel #no-ops-db-beta](https://discord.gg/XxkZvsya).
-This is the place where you can provide feedback and request assistance from the Fermyon Cloud team regarding all matters related to using SQLite Databases in Spin and Fermyon Cloud.
+This is the place where you can provide feedback and request assistance from the Fermyon Cloud team regarding all things SQLite Database.
 * Visit [FAQ](/cloud/faq) for frequently asked questions.